Mimi Alford: Revelation of affair

 In 2002, while historian Robert Dallek was researching his biography An Unfinished Life: John F. Kennedy, 1917–1963, he came across a 1964 interview with Kennedy press aide Barbara Gamarekian in the JFK Presidential Library.
 The interview was one of scores collected by the Library as part of their oral history program, that described, in a roundabout way, Kennedy's dalliances with an intern named Mimi who "couldn't type" (page 24 of interview), who "had no skills" (page 24 of interview), "who obviously couldn't perform any function at all" (page 25 of interview) and others who worked in the press office, but "obviously she did have sort of a special relationship with the President.
-I don‘t know quite what it was" (page 17 of interview).
+I don't know quite what it was" (page 17 of interview).

-At Gamarekian's request in 1964, this part of her interview was permanently sealed, but Dallek persuaded her to unseal it so that he might include in his biography mention of a "tall, slender, beautiful" intern among Kennedy's White House diversions, in the context of his argument that Kennedy was undistracted from duty by health troubles or women.
+At Gamarekian's request in 1964, this part of her interview was permanently sealed, but Dallek persuaded her to unseal it so that he might include in his biography a mention of a "tall, slender, beautiful" intern among Kennedy's White House diversions, in the context of his argument that Kennedy was undistracted from duty by health troubles or women.
 The unsealed section was leaked by a JFK Library archivist on April 24, 2003, six days before Dallek's publication date.

 Reporters hastened to identify the intern and on May 13 the New York Daily News ran a front-page teaser headline, "Fun and Games with Mimi in the White House", for its exposé, "JFK had a Monica".
-Mimi Fahnestock confirmed the affair in a statement, but made no further comment at that time.
+Alford confirmed the affair in a statement, but made no further comment at that time.